mbottini/concept2haskell/writeup.md

 Rowing runs the gamut for duration and intensity.
-It's possible to row a marathon, and it's also possible to do high-intensity training by sprinting repeatedly for 500 meters.
+It's possible to row a marathon, and it's also possible to do high-intensity training by sprinting repeatedly for 100-500 meter intervals.
 The standard competition distance in crew is 2,000 meters, which occupies an unhappy medium.

 ## Types of Workout